Airspeed Fleet Shadower

 The Airspeed AS.39 Fleet Shadower was a British long-range patrol aircraft design that did not go beyond the prototype stage.
-A similar aircraft, the General Aircraft Fleet Shadower, was also built to the extent of prototypes.
+A prototype of similar aircraft, the General Aircraft Fleet Shadower, was also built.
 While the concept of a fleet shadower had some promise, the resulting designs were soon overtaken by wartime developments in airborne radar.

 Design and development

-The Royal Navy envisaged a need (Operational Requirement OR.52) for an aircraft that could shadow enemy fleets at night and the resulting Specification S.23/37 called for a slow-flying low-noise aircraft with a long range, capable of operating from an aircraft carrier's flight deck.
-The specified performance was to be a speed of 38 kn at 1500 ft for not less than six hours.
+The Royal Navy envisaged a need (Operational Requirement OR.52) for an aircraft that could shadow enemy fleets at night, and the resulting Specification S.23/37 called for a slow-flying low-noise aircraft with a long range capable of operating from an aircraft carrier.
+The specified performance was a speed of 38 kn at 1500 ft for not less than six hours.

 Five companies showed interest: Percival, Short Brothers, Fairey Aviation, General Aircraft Ltd and Airspeed.

 General Aircraft submitted the G.A.L.38, of very similar general design to the AS.39.
 General Aircraft and Airspeed were selected to build two prototypes each and Airspeed received a contract on 10 August 1938.